How to Open Launchpad or Spotlight Apps Tab on a Mac

 Example: Press F4 to make F4 the key for opening Launchpad.

-How to Open Launchpad on a Mac (incl. a Shortcut): FAQ
+How to Open and Use Launchpad or Spotlight Applications on a Mac: FAQ

 Can I remove the Launchpad icon from the Dock?